Can You Ever Stop Taking Antidepressants?

 The answer is most likely yes, but the process might look different for different people depending on their health, outlook, medical history, and life events in the immediate future.

-When a life event or a diagnosis of depression triggers the use of antidepressants, you might inevitably ask, “How soon can I stop taking these?”
+When a diagnosis of depression triggers the use of antidepressants, you might inevitably ask, “How soon can I stop taking these?”

 While there is no one-size-fits-all answer, the clear consensus from those on the other side of the prescription pad is to proceed with caution.
 Apart from paying attention to your eating, exercise, and sleep patterns, there are self-assessment tools you can use prior to having a conversation with your doctor.